New data protection law in Oregon

 New data protection law in Oregon: What does it mean for companies?

 On June 22, SB 619, the Oregon Consumer Privacy Act (OCPA), was passed by lawmakers in Salem.
-If signed into law by Governor Kotek, Oregon will become the eleventh state (and sixth in 2023) to enact comprehensive privacy laws governing the collection, use and transfer of consumer data.
-The majority of the OCPA's requirements will go into effect on July 1, 2024 (with the exception of nonprofit organizations, which will be subject to the law beginning July 1, 2025).
+If signed into law by Governor Kotek, Oregon will be the eleventh US state (and the sixth in 2023) to enact comprehensive privacy laws governing the collection, use and Transmission of consumer data.
+The majority of the requirements of the OCPA will come into force on July 1, 2024 (with the exception of non-profit organizations, for which the law will apply from July 1, 2025).

 For Oregon businesses or businesses doing business in Oregon, the new privacy law has some important implications.
 Here are the key provisions that businesses should be aware of: